 Pulling a guitar and bag, which emphasized his homelessness, Chris seemed awkward in a huge void loft, filled with fine china tea cups decorated with delicate patterns.
 Not trying to hide the hunger, he gulped down the cake, without paying attention to the ironic look of the host.

+The conversation revolved around the lives of the homeless.
+Rolando asked Chris about the details, as if it was an interesting secular theme.
+After Rolando sighed and said: "I would like to live like this!
 Not to pay the rent, not to worry about money.
 All the time is yours ...
 Really, Manhattan today is a Mecca for the homeless.
 All is free: food, clothing, night shelters.
 It definitely is a carefree life, which has many advantages."

 Chris said quietly, "Yes, but New York law prohibits to lie down on a bench or in a train station on a seat, even in the park on the grass.
 Consider how you would feel, if at any time you are tired and trying to lie down, someone would commanded you to “stand up!".